8 Best Fertility Foods Men Should Start Eating Now

 Pomegranate consumption can improve your mood, but, more importantly, it can also increase testosterone levels in the body.
 Having some pomegranate plain as a fruit, drinking some as a juice, or adding it to your meals can bring a pop of fresh sweetness and also boost your libido.
 One study found a 24 percent rise in testosterone levels after 2 weeks of regular pomegranate juice consumption.8

 7. Go Mediterranean With Olive Oil

-Monounsaturated fat olive oil needs to replace other fats and oils in your diet.
-Research has found regular daily intake of this oil can help increase levels of testosterone in the body.
+Rich in monounsaturated fat, olive oil needs to replace other fats and oils in your diet.
+Research has found that regular daily intake of this oil can help increase levels of testosterone in the body.
 In one piece of research, it was found to bump up levels of the male sex hormone by 17.4 percent in just 3 weeks.9

 8. Try Exotic Virgin Coconut Oil

 If you develop a palate for it, virgin coconut oil can help your fertility too.
 It can counter the oxidative stress the body (including your sperm cells) experiences, particularly from heavy alcohol consumption.
 As a result, it helps boost serum testosterone levels even in those with testicular injury due to heavy drinking.10

 |1.||↑||Song, Gyun Jee, Edward P. Norkus, and Vivian Lewis.
 “Relationship between seminal ascorbic acid and sperm DNA integrity in infertile men.”
 International journal of andrology 29, no. 6 (2006): 569-575.|